 Leadership Development Initiative

-- Leadership Development Initiative – Highly Accomplished (LDI/HA) and
+- Leadership Development Initiative for executive preparation

-- Leadership Development Initiative – Lead (LDI/L)
+- Leadership Development Initiative for current executive

 Highly effective classroom teachers who are seeking a formal leadership position

 School executive leaders

 (principals nominate mentors from within the participant's school)